norlab-ulaval/libnabo/README.md

 	make
 	sudo make install

-These lines will compile libnabo in `/tmp`, and therefore keep your source tree clean.
+These lines will compile libnabo in `/tmp/libnabo`, and therefore keep your source tree clean.
 This out-of-source build is a nice feature of [CMake] under Unixes.
 If [Eigen] is not installed system wide, you might have to tell [CMake] where to find it.
-You can do this with a command-line tool, `ccmake`, or with a graphical tool `cmake-gui`.
+You can do this with a command-line tool, `ccmake`, or with a graphical tool, `cmake-gui`.
 Please read the [CMake documentation] for more information.